pewpewlive/hybroid-docs/src/content/docs/get-started/what-is-hybroid.md

   order: 0
 ---

-Hybroid is a programming language, tailored for the PewPew Live developer experience.
+Hybroid Live is a programming language, tailored for the PewPew Live developer experience.

-Hybroid was created to overcome the limitations and shortcomings of Lua, as well as to provide a better developer experience.
+Hybroid Live was created to overcome the limitations and shortcomings of Lua, as well as to provide a better developer experience.

-Benefits of Hybroid:
+Benefits of Hybroid Live:
 - Contains many new features which are missing in Lua (such as enums, classes, etc.)
 - PewPew Live specific features (such as the tick loop or entities)
 - State of the art error messages, inspired by Rust and Scala